 Notes and Techniques

-In the areas that I would use something under an indicator like a jig or midge, deeper water like from the cable down below outlet #1, Big Hole, MDC boat ramp or Trophy Run, a double fly rig is useful, pairing a heavier fly with a small fly, the heavier fly (jig) being on top and the smaller fly (zebra midge, scud or even soft hackle) on the bottom.
+When using a fly or jig under an indicator in deeper water like from the cable down below outlet #1, Big Hole, MDC boat ramp or Trophy Run, a double fly rig is useful, pairing a heavier fly with a small fly.
+Use the heavier fly (jig may be) being on top and the smaller fly (zebra midge, scud or even soft hackle) on the bottom.
 We use this rig down lake in deeper water with a fly or spinning rod.
-Tippet recommendation: 5x – 7x.
+Tippet recommendation: 6x – 7x.

 Use a dry fly as an indicator.
 There are times our trout will readily take a dry even though there’s no hatches occurring.
 Use a big enough dry to float your nymphs or midges.
-Keep your leader greased well so that your line doesn’t drag your dry underwater.
+Keep your leader greased well so that your line doesn’t drag your dry under the water.
 Any of the dry flies I mentioned are good to use.
-Tippet recommendation: 5x – 6x.
+Tippet recommendation: 6x – 7x.

 Sight Fishing – Even with the water off, no generation, water level on tailwaters is constantly changing, most times by only inches.
 Fish are keenly aware of this and will work the edges of the water for bugs moving in and out with the water.
 When bugs (scuds, sow bugs) are on the move they are easy to pick off.
 Therefore, the edges of the shore is the best place to sight fish.

 When targeting these fish, use something they’re looking for — scuds, sow bugs, midges and worms.
 Don’t back down from using large imitations, especially where there’s schools of trout working a bank.
 Competition spawns aggressiveness and aggressiveness promotes eating flies that don’t look anything like natural food.
 Tippet recommendation: 5x – 6x.